 Analysis: This adjustment in price is an impairment loss.
 In this situation, Lumber Company has analyzed the credit risks of Furniture Company and is collecting the highest amount of consideration that it can from Furniture Company.
 Lumber Company does not expect Furniture Company to continue as a going concern for much longer.
 Lumber Company would not normally offer such a concession, but because of the unique facts and circumstances of this situation it must reduce the transaction price and account for the reduction as an impairment loss.

-As the entity considers the possibility of an impairment loss, it must also consider the probability of collecting the consideration.
-If it is not probable that the entity will collect the consideration to which it is entitled then the transaction does not meet the criteria for a contract with a customer found in ASC 606-10-25-1.
-For instance, in example #3 if Plastic Company determined that it was not probable that the entity would collect the reduced price of $250,000 from Toy Maker Inc. then a contract would not exist and Plastic Company could not account for the transaction under ASC 606.
-(For information on differentiating between a price concession and an uncollectible amount, see Collectibility.)
+As an entity considers the possibility of an impairment loss, it must also consider the probability of collecting the consideration.
+If it is not probable that the entity will collect the consideration to which it is entitled, the transaction does not meet the criteria for a contract with a customer found in ASC 606-10-25-1.
+For instance, in example #2, if Plastic Company determined that it was not probable that the entity would collect the reduced price of $100,000 from Toy Maker Inc., a contract would not exist and Plastic Company could not account for the transaction as a sale under ASC 606.
+(For more information on differentiating between a price concession and an uncollectible amount, see Collectibility.)

 Entities must determine whether they intend to offer a price concession or whether the customer has a valid expectation of a price concession.
 Entities must also consider special facts and circumstances such as customer cash flow problems, economic difficulty, or high competition in the marketplace to evaluate the likelihood of a price concession.
 If an entity determines that there is an explicit or implicit price concession, then the consideration is variable, and the entity must reduce the transaction price to the amount to which it expects to be entitled.
-If the entity determines that it is not probable that it will collect the consideration then it cannot account for that portion of the transaction price under ASC 606.
+If the entity determines that it is not probable that it will collect the consideration, under ASC 606 it cannot account for that portion of the transaction price as part of the sales revenue.